reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/SharePoint-Restoring-Owners-Groups.md

 #>
 ```

-After running the script, the M365 group owners are linked to the SharePoint Owners group albeit visible
+After running the script, the M365 group owners are linked to the SharePoint Owners group albeit visible.

 ![LinkedM365GroupOwners.png](../images/SharePoint-Restoring-Owners-Groups/LinkedM365GroupOwners.png)